 In order to form a Cabinet, the President of the Republic initially appoints the Chief Secretary “at his pleasure” when there is a vacancy in the latter office; then, the Chief Secretary recommends the appointments of other Cabinet members, which the President is obligated to carry out.
-Once a Chief Secretary is installed, the President has no power to remove him and, in fact, must carry out any removals (and subsequent appointments) of other Cabinet members which the former recommends.
-In this way, not unlike the French Prime Minister and the French Gouvernement, the Cabinet all serve and work independently of the President or presidential influence.
+Once a Chief Secretary is installed, the President has no power to remove him and, in fact, must carry out any subsequent removals or appointments of other Cabinet members which the former recommends.
+In this way, not unlike the French Prime Minister and the French Gouvernement, the Cabinet serve and work all independently of the President or presidential influence.

 Together the Cabinet have the power to make decrees, regulations, executive orders, and other instruments necessary to administer their branch, the law, and the domestic policy.
 They, along with the rest of the Government, may be summoned at any time by legislators of either House and be held there to account for their overall performance.

-All members of the Cabinet hold their offices indefinitely while they collectively maintain the confidence of the Chamber of Delegates, or unless the Chief Secretary resigns for any cause.
+All members of the Cabinet hold their offices indefinitely while they collectively maintain the confidence of the Chamber of Delegates, or unless the Chief Secretary leaves office for any cause.
 In either case, however, they are not formally discharged until the next Chief Secretary is appointed and installed.